Islandora/documentation/docs/user-documentation/glossary.md

 Event-driven middleware based on [Apache Camel](http://camel.apache.org/) that handles communication between various components of Islandora, for instance synchronizing [Drupal](#drupal) data with a [Fedora](#fedora-repository-software) repository and the [Blazegraph](#blazegraph) triple store.

 ## Ansible
 Open source software for provisioning, configuration management and application deployment.
-In the context of Islandora, Ansible can be used to install and maintain the Islandora software stack more conteniently and efficiently on a server or group of servers.
+In the context of Islandora, Ansible can be used to install and maintain the Islandora software stack more conveniently and efficiently on a server or group of servers.
 The configuration and installation instructions are captured in a human-readable list of tasks, called 'Playbook'.
 The [Islandora Playbook](#islandora-playbook) for Ansible is one of the installation methods currently supported by the Islandora community.

 ## Apache
 Refers to the [Apache Software Foundation](https://www.apache.org/), a not-for-profit organization supporting various open source software development projects.
 The Islandora software stack is comprised of different components that are developed under the umbrella of the Apache Software Foundation, for instance [Apache ActiveMQ](https://activemq.apache.org/), [Apache Camel](http://camel.apache.org/), the [Apache HTTP server (webserver)](https://httpd.apache.org/), [Apache Karaf](https://karaf.apache.org/), [Apache Solr](https://solr.apache.org/), and [Apache Tomcat](https://tomcat.apache.org/).